outlookcast/bitcoin-value/README.md

 ## Getting Start
 Clone the project and then install the modules by typing `npm install`.
 After that start the application by entering `npm start`.
 The application will run on port `3000`.
-NOTE: To run the application you need to install the Angular CLI, if you do not have it installed, type `npm install -g @ angular / cli`.
+NOTE: To run the application you need to install the Angular CLI, if you do not have it installed, type `npm install -g @ angular/cli`.

 ## Used APIs
 	Poloniex